diptavo/GAUSS/README.md

 # Update Log

+- 06/13/2021: Bugs in options and parallel job creation fixed
 - 01/04/2021: README updated
 - 12/16/2020: TWAS-FUSION reference panel added
 - 07/06/2020: GAUSS published as a R-package along with detailed documentations and utility function.